CodeJourneymen/scoutpiemaster/doortodoor.md

 permalink: /doortodoor/
 ---

-The fundraiser is about to start for 2022.
-You can start selling as soon as you get your form.<br/>
+The fundraiser is over for 2022.
+No more selling Door to Door pleaise.
-You should take the money and the address of the buyer, then we will fullfil the order later (Nov 5th).
-{: .notice--success }
+{: .notice--warning }

-These order sheets must be turned in on Tuesday October 25th.<br/>
-We will then order more pies to fullfill these orders.<br/>
 Pies will be available to deliver on the 5th November onwards.
 {: .notice--success }

+2022 - If your door to door order hasn't been picked up yet, I'm getting more moon pies to fulfill it.
+I'll text you when it is ready.
+{: .notice--warning }

 - Cubs should wear their uniform.
 - <b>Take the payment right away.</b> <---- <b>THIS</b>